Photon-starved imaging through turbulence at the diffraction limit: Introduction

-Existing strategies for imaging through turbulence, such as adaptive optics (AO), wavefront shaping (WS), and speckle imaging, are generally designed for scenarios with strong signal levels or abundant measurements.
+Existing strategies for imaging through turbulence, such as adaptive optics (AO), wavefront shaping (WS), and speckle imaging, are generally designed for scenarios with strong signal levels and a large number of measurements.
 AO systems employ dedicated wavefront sensors and deformable mirrors (DMs) to correct wavefront distortions.
-However, their reliance on bright guide stars and coarsely sampled wavefront limits their effectiveness in photon-starved conditions or under severe aberration \cite{norris_all-photonic_2020, go_meta_2024}.
+However, their reliance on bright guide stars and coarsely sampled wavefront limits their effectiveness in photon-starved conditions or severe aberration \cite{norris_all-photonic_2020, go_meta_2024}.
 WS can address higher-order aberration with fine spatial light modulator (SLM) control \cite{candes_phase_2015,wu_wish_2019,lai_photoacoustically_2015,horstmeyer_guidestar-assisted_2015,mosk_controlling_2012}.
 Despite this precision, this method still depends on strong calibration signals, making it less suitable for imaging faint, extended objects.
 Purely computational approaches offer an alternative by eliminating the need for a bright guide star.
-Among these, speckle imaging reconstructs a high-resolution image by analyzing statistical correlations within a series of short exposure speckle frames \cite{katz_non-invasive_2014,chen_enhancing_2022,sun_overcoming_2024}.
+Among these, speckle imaging reconstructs a high-resolution image by analyzing statistical correlations within a series of short exposure speckle frames \cite{katz_non-invasive_2014,chen_enhancing_2022,sun2024overcoming}.
 The primary trade-off, however, is a substantial data requirement, often necessitating the collection of hundreds to thousands of frames to achieve a sufficient imaging performance.
-Another prominent method, blind deconvolution, seeks to jointly estimate the true object and the unknown aberration from the captured images \cite{kohli_wavefront_2024,huebner_blind_2008,zhu_removing_2012,guo_richardsonlucy_2024,johnson_phase-diversity-based_2024}.
-This is typically formulated as a multi-physics optimization problem \cite{feng_neuws_2023,yeminy_guidestar-free_2021}.
-The success of this approach also highly depends on the volume of measurements.
-In data-scarce regimes, the problem becomes severely ill-posed, limiting the practical application of blind deconvolution to scenarios involving only simple, low-order aberrations \cite{johnson_phase-diversity-based_2024}.
-In addition, its performance in extremely low photon conditions remains largely unexplored.
+Another prominent method, blind deconvolution, seeks to jointly estimate the object and the aberration from the captured images \cite{kohli2024wavefront,huebner_blind_2008,zhu_removing_2012,guo_richardsonlucy_2024}.
+Blind deconvolution models each measurement as the convolution of an unknown object with an unknown point spread function (PSF), and alternates between updating these two variables so that they consistently explain the captured data.
+Even in conventional settings, this inverse problem is highly ill-posed and thus typically restricted to simple blur models such as defocus or mild motion blur \cite{sanghvi2022photon, debarnot2024deep, johnson_phase-diversity-based_2024}.
+In astronomical and long-range imaging, however, atmospheric turbulence produces a far more complex and spatially varying PSF than those encountered in standard deconvolution problems, substantially increasing the difficulty of estimation \cite{feng_neuws_2023,yeminy_guidestar-free_2021}.
+As a result, blind deconvolution has had limited practical use in astronomical imaging, and its performance in extremely low photon regimes remains largely unexplored.